E3SM-Project/e3sm-unified/docs/releasing/planning-updates.md

      migrated packages against that version (typically merging to a branch on the conda-forge feedstock other than `main`).

+**Note:** Some packages in E3SM-Unified directly depend on pinned libraries like `hdf5` or `libnetcdf` — that is, these pinned packages are *dependencies of E3SM-Unified's dependencies*.

+If E3SM-Unified requires an older version of such a package (e.g., `nco` or `moab`), and that version has only been built on conda-forge with an older version of the pinned library, you may encounter compatibility issues during the build.

+In these cases, it is often easier to upgrade the E3SM-Unified dependency to a newer version that was built against the newer pinned library — as long as that version is still compatible with the rest of the environment.
+This avoids the complexity of manually rebuilding older versions with newer core libraries.

 ### 🌀 Multiple Migrations

 When multiple overlapping migrations are in progress (e.g., `hdf5`,